US Judge Rejects Suit Over Face Scanning for Video Game

 Two athletes whose images were scanned for a video game have been bounced from court on their claim that the game maker violated a law protecting biometric information.

-Brother-and-sister video basketball players Ricardo and Vanessa Vigil were leading a class action that claimed Take-Two Interactive, which manufactured the NBA 2K15 game, ran afoul of an Illinois law that governs biometric
+Brother-and-sister video basketball players Ricardo and Vanessa Vigil were leading a class action that claimed Take-Two Interactive, which manufactured the NBA 2K15 game, ran afoul of an Illinois law that governs biometric identifiers such as retina or iris scans, fingerprints, voiceprints, or scans of hand and face geometry.

+The Vigils agreed to have their faces scanned to create digital avatars for NBA 2K15, but said they didn't know their images would be available in unencrypted form online.
+They tried to hold Take-Two liable under the Illinois Biometric Information Privacy Act (BIPA) in Vigil v.
+Take-Two Interactive Software, 15-cv-8211.

+Southern District Judge John Koeltl, in a ruling issued Monday, said the Vigils lacked standing to sue under the act because they had not alleged a concrete injury, and also failed to state a claim.

 Full Case Information (Score:3)

 New York Judge/Court arguing Illinois State Law?
-(Score:2)
+(Score:4, Informative)

 (740 ILCS 14/20) Sec.
 20. Right of action.
 Any person aggrieved by a violation of this Act shall have a right of action in a State circuit court or as a supplemental claim in federal district court against an offending party.
 A prevailing party may recover for each violation: (1) against a private entity that negligently violates a provision of this Act, liquidated damages of $1,000 or actual damages, whichever is greater; (2) against a private entity that intentionally or recklessly violates a provision of this Act, liquidated damages of $5,000 or actual damages, whichever is greater; (3) reasonable attorneys' fees and costs, including expert witness fees and other litigation expenses; and (4) other relief, including an injunction, as the State or federal court may deem appropriate.
 (Source: P.A.
 95-994, eff.
 10-3-08.)